Tacitus (emperor): Early life

 His early life is largely unknown.
-An origin story that circulated after his coronation claimed Tacitus to be the heir of an old Umbrian family and one of the wealthiest men of the empire, having inherited and amassed 280 million sestertii.
+An origin story that circulated after his accession claimed Tacitus to be the heir of an old Umbrian family and one of the wealthiest men of the empire, having inherited and amassed 280 million sestertii.
 His faction distributed copies of the historian Publius Cornelius Tacitus's work, which was barely read at the time, perhaps contributing to its partial survival.
 Modern historiography rejects his alleged descent from the historian as a fabrication.
 It is more likely that he emerged from the Illyrian military, which made him a representative of the army in imperial politics.

 In the course of his long life he held various civil offices, including the consulship twice, once under Valerian and again in 273, earning unequivocal respect.

 Emperor

 After the assassination of Aurelian, the army, apparently showing remorse towards its role in the death of the beloved emperor, relinquished the right of choosing his successor to the Senate.
 After a few weeks, the throne was offered to the aged Princeps Senatus, Tacitus.

 According to the Historia Augusta, Tacitus, after ascertaining the sincerity of the Senate's regard for him, accepted their nomination on 25 September 275, and the choice was cordially ratified by the army.
 If true, Tacitus would have been the last emperor elected by the Senate.
 However, it's possible that much of this narrative is fictitious, as Zosimus and Zonaras report that Tacitus was actually proclaimed by the army without any intervention of the Senate.
 His proclamation as emperor should have happened in late November or early December.

 In older historiography, it was generally accepted that Aurelian's wife, Ulpia Severina, ruled in her own right before the election of Tacitus which could indicate an interregnum which lasted as long as six months.
-Contemporary bibliography considers that no interregnum may have existed between Aurelian's death and the coronation of the new Emperor.
+Contemporary bibliography considers that no interregnum may have existed between Aurelian's death and the accession of the new Emperor.
 Tacitus had been living in Campania before his election, and returned only reluctantly to the assembly of the Senate in Rome, where he was elected.
 He immediately asked the Senators to deify Aurelian, before arresting and executing Aurelian's murderers.
 In ancient sources, he was described as very old at that time, but in reality he was possibly in his fifties.

 Amongst the highest concerns of the new reign was the restoration of the ancient Senatorial powers.
 He granted substantial prerogatives to the Senate, securing to them by law the appointment of the emperor, of the consuls, and the provincial governors, as well as supreme right of appeal from every court in the empire in its judicial function, and the direction of certain branches of the revenue in its long-abeyant administrative capacity.
 Probus respected these changes, but after the reforms of Diocletian in the succeeding decades not a vestige would be left of them.